Robert E. Bell

 Robert E. Bell (July 16, 1914 - January 1, 2006), was an archaeologist.
-He was a Professor of Anthropology at the University of Oklahoma from 1947-1980, and Curator of Archaeology at the Stovall Museum of Science and History at the University of Oklahoma (now the Sam Noble Oklahoma Museum of Natural History at the University of Oklahoma).
+He was a professor of anthropology at the University of Oklahoma from 1947 to 1980, and Curator of Archaeology at the Stovall Museum of Science and History at the University of Oklahoma (now the Sam Noble Oklahoma Museum of Natural History at the University of Oklahoma).
 He pioneered work on the Spiro Mounds archaeological site in eastern Oklahoma.

 A Partial Bibliography of Dr. Robert E. Bell:

 1947, Preliminary Report On the Archeological Activities Conducted By the Department of Anthropology in the Wister Reservoir Area In the Summer of 1947.

 1947, Trade Materials at Spiro Mound As Indicated By Artifacts.
-American Antiquity 12: 181-184.
+American Antiquity 12: 181–184.

 1948, Recent Archeological Research in Oklahoma.
-Bulletin of Texas Archeological and Paleontological Society 19: 148-154.
+Bulletin of Texas Archeological and Paleontological Society 19: 148–154.

 1949, Recent Archaeological Research in Oklahoma.
-Chronicles of Oklahoma 27: 303-312.
+Chronicles of Oklahoma 27: 303–312.

 1949, Archaeological Excavations at the Harlan Site, Fort Gibson Reservoir, Cherokee County, Oklahoma.
 Plains Archaeological Conference Newsletter.
-3 (1): 3-15.
+3 (1): 3–15.

 & Fay-Cooper Cole, John Bennett, Joseph R. Caldwell, Norman Emerson, Richard S. MacNeish, Kenneth Orr, Roger Willis 1951, Kincaid: a Prehistoric Illinois Metropolis.
 Chicago, IL: The University of Chicago Press.

 & David A. Baerreis 1951, Survey of Oklahoma Archaeology.
-Bulletin of Texas Archeological & Paleontological Society 22: 7-100.
+Bulletin of Texas Archeological & Paleontological Society 22: 7–100.

 & Richard H. Fraser 1952, Archaeological Discoveries at the Morris Site, Cherokee County, Oklahoma.
 In: Chronicles of Oklahoma 30 (2).

 1952, Discovery Near Terlton, Oklahoma.
-Oklahoma Anthropological Society Newsletter 1 (3): 3-4.
+Oklahoma Anthropological Society Newsletter 1 (3): 3–4.

 1952, Field Trip To Kay County, Oklahoma.
-Oklahoma Anthropological Society Newsletter 1 (6): 1-2.
+Oklahoma Anthropological Society Newsletter 1 (6): 1–2.

 1952, Human Skeleton Discovered Near Terlton, Oklahoma.
-Oklahoma Anthropological Society Newsletter 1 (2): 4-6.
+Oklahoma Anthropological Society Newsletter 1 (2): 4–6.

 & Roland Scott Hall 1953, Selected Projectile Point Types of the United States.
 Bulletin of the Oklahoma Anthropological Society 1:1-16.

 1953, Report On the Oklahoma Anthropological Society Field Trip.
 Oklahoma Anthropological Society Newsletter 2 (2).

 & Charlene Dale 1953, Morris Site, (34CK39), Cherokee County, Oklahoma.
-Bulletin of The Texas Archaeological Society 24: 69-140.
+Bulletin of The Texas Archaeological Society 24: 69–140.

 1953, Scott Site, Leflore County, Oklahoma.
-American Antiquity 18 (4): 314-331.
+American Antiquity 18 (4): 314–331.

 1953, Pottery Vessels from the Spiro Mound, C-1, Leflore County, Oklahoma.
-Bulletin of The Oklahoma Anthropological Society 1: 25-38.
+Bulletin of The Oklahoma Anthropological Society 1: 25–38.

 1954, Projectile Points in West-Central Oklahoma: Dan Base Collection.
-Bulletin of The Oklahoma Anthropological Society 2: 11-18.
+Bulletin of The Oklahoma Anthropological Society 2: 11–18.